top of page

 Taking the step to reach out for help is a strong and positive choice.
 Whether you are planning your birth or adjusting to life with a new baby, perinatal therapy can guide you toward emotional balance and confidence.
 If you are in Lee's Summit, explore local resources for perinatal therapy to find the support that fits your journey.

-Additionally, the Postpartum International website is a wealth of information for the perinatal journey and provides resources for birthing, and non-birthing people for infertility, pregnancy, postpartum struggles, cultural and identity specific topics, fetal diagnosis, pregnancy and infant loss, abortion and termination for medical reasons (TFMR), and more. https://postpartum.net/
+Additionally, the Postpartum International website is a wealth of information for the perinatal journey.
+It provides resources for birthing and non-birthing people regarding infertility, pregnancy, postpartum struggles, cultural and identity-specific topics, fetal diagnosis, pregnancy and infant loss, abortion, and termination for medical reasons (TFMR), and more. https://postpartum.net/

 Comments